Logo

 2.

-Dorothy Thompson was the first American journalist to be expelled from Nazi Germany in 1934 and was one of the few women news commentators broadcasting on radio during the 1930s.
+Dorothy Thompson was the first American journalist to be expelled from Nazi Germany, in 1934, and was one of the few women news commentators broadcasting on radio during the 1930s.

 3.

-Dorothy Thompson was born in Lancaster, New York, in 1893, one of three children of Peter and Margaret Dorothy Thompson.
+Dorothy Thompson was born in Lancaster, New York, in 1893, one of three children of Peter and Margaret Thompson.

 4.